 Our Aftercare Ministry

-We serve the support needs of students of New Life Prison Ministry after their release from prison.
+We serve the support needs of students of New Life Prison Ministries after their release from prison.

 The reality is that many of the returnees are ill equipped for the challenges they will face when they come back into society.
 Lost identification papers, safe and affordable housing, income support, counselling, employment, medical needs, mental health issues, addictions, all the way down to such basic needs as food and clothing: all are areas of potential discouragement and difficulty.
 Having someone or even better, a team of people who can point them in the right direction, pray for them and meet and listen to them as they share their struggles is extremely helpful.

 If you are recently released from prison and looking for support, contact Tim at firstname.lastname@example.org or check out this website for possible resources in your area- as new information is being added regularly.